vulcand/vulcand/documentation/source/index.rst

 Documentation
 -------------

-Vulcand is a reverse proxy that simplifies HTTP API management and operations.
+Vulcand is a reverse proxy for HTTP API management and microservices.

+It is inspired by ideas in `Hystrix <https://github.com/Netflix/Hystrix>`_

 It uses Etcd as a configuration backend, so changes to configuration take effect immediately without restarting the service.